 (v) any other parties connected with your account, application or loan (e.g. guarantors and those who help make decisions about credit and credit‐related services for you and/or the applicant and possibly directors, partners and guarantors and members of their households.)

-c) other third parties including:
+c) To other third parties in certain scenarios as follows:

 (ii) if we, or substantially all of our assets, are acquired by a third party, in which case personal data held by us about our customers will be one of the transferred assets;